Announcement: Early Hearing Detection and Intervention Program 2025 Notice of Proposed Rulemaking

 1 - Newborn hearing screening by 1 month of age

-The first months of life are an important time to begin developing language and communication skills and infant hearing screenings help identify hearing differences early.
+The first months of life are an important time to begin developing language and communication skills.
+Infant hearing screenings help identify hearing differences early.
 Early identification of deaf and hard of hearing children allows families to access tools and resources that can support language and communication development.
-Additionally, some hearing differences may be related to other health conditions, and it may be important to follow up with your child's healthcare provider.
+Additionally, some hearing differences can be related to other health conditions, and it may be important to follow up with your child's medical team.